BhavyaSParmar/Sole_Analytics/README.md

 ## 🌟 Acknowledgments

-Special thanks to project mentors and peers who contributed valuable feedback and support throughout this analysis. 🙌
+Grateful to peers and mentors who provided guidance during model development and visualization stages. 🙌

 ---

 ## 📫 Contact

-Crafted with care by **Bhavya Parmar**
+Created with ❤️ by **Bhavya Parmar**
-📬 Reach out for collaboration or feedback — and don’t forget to ⭐ the project if you found it useful!
+📬 Drop a ⭐ on the repo if this helped or inspired you!